learn-crypto-trading/learn-crypto-trading.github.io/README.md

 ---

 [**Contact me**](https://infominer.id) if you need research driven content.

-I will happily write about almost any subject related to crypto that isn't advertisment for some shady enterprise.
-I enjoy the research.
+OR

+If you'd just like to chat or check out the rest of our crypto resources, join the [Crypto SuperSource Discord Server](https://discord.gg/ahTuPMY), where most of these links came from.

 ---